csswizardry/csswizardry.github.com/_posts/2014-05-02-my-trello-workflow.md

 ## Reading a Kanban Board

-The beauty of a Kanban board—aside from their excellent way of organising things—is that they are easily read at a glance.
+The beauty of a Kanban board — aside from their excellent way of organising things — is that they are easily read at a glance.
 A Kanban board gives a great visual overview of the state and health of a project without having to read or research a single thing.
 Is there a mass of cards piling up in <i>Implementation done</i>?
 Perhaps your Product Owner needs a hand UATing stuff, or you need more